 If Costa Rica were to update their NDC in line with this new National Decarbonisation Plan, it would fall very close to our 1.5°C compatible range.

 Costa Rica has had high aims on climate for the last ten years, but its policies are still catching up.
 According to our analysis, under a pathway following its current NDC commitments, Costa Rica would only achieve carbon neutrality in 2085.
 However, if Costa Rica were to implement all the new policies in its new Decarbonisation Plan, it could achieve carbon neutrality 35 years earlier, i.e. by 2050.
-For full details see pledges and targets section.
+See Pledges and targets section for more detail.

 Costa Rica has launched multiple initiatives to facilitate the implementation of its NDC.
 Its climate-related policies and programmes include the second phase of its National Programme for Carbon Neutrality—a carbon neutral certification scheme for businesses and municipalities, Nationally Appropriate Mitigation Actions in the agricultural sector, and the National Energy Plan.

 In February 2019, Costa Rica made a bold move to extend its moratorium on oil extraction and exploitation from 2021 until the end of 2050.

 Costa Rica’s electricity generation already runs on a very high share of renewable sources, and aims to reach a full-year 100% renewable electricity generation share by 2021.
 In 2018 the country beat its own record by generating 98% of electricity from renewable sources - for the fourth consecutive year, only requiring non-renewable options in moments of high demand.